OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 }
 ```

 We've obviously been moving away from normal Rust and all its guarantees, which is annoying, but there's another nice example of how we can still leverage the type system to our advantage.
-A wrapper has the clear benefit of providing explicit, meaninful differentiation between an arbitrary pointer and a pointer to an object in our heap.
+A wrapper has the clear benefit of providing explicit, zero-cost meaningful differentiation between an arbitrary pointer and a pointer to an object in our heap.
-But it's got an another major advantage for debugging: we can check that our pointers are valid whenever we dereference them.
+But it's got an another major advantage for debugging: we can check that our pointers are valid whenever we dereference them (only in debug builds).
 Our `debug_assert_valid_heap_ptr` macro verifies that we're indeed pointing into our heap and not to random data, so that we didn't mess up many many cycles ago.

 ```rust